Someonerandomidk/gregtech-ceu-EG-tweaks/README.md

 -new type of coke, allowing for faster steel making in the PBF(tho its expensive...)

--recipe for dasmacus steel(needs a new material first)
+-recipe for dasmacus steel(~needs a new material first~ requires tungsten and vanadium magnetite)

 -New ways to make LV motors, pistons, conveyors, robot arms, emitters, etc... with a new alloy